jbreckmckye/nortis/blog/README.md

 `segmentation fault`.
 More precisely: I was worried that if I tried to learn C, and failed, I'd discover that I wasn't actually a very good programmer after all.

-To keep things easy I figured I could use [SDL2](http://www.libsdl.org/) to handle the input and graphics, and compile for my desktop environment
-(MacOS) for a fast build / debug cycle.
+To keep things easy I figured I could use [SDL2](http://www.libsdl.org/) to handle the input and graphics, and compile for my desktop environment (MacOS).
+That would give me a fast build / debug cycle and make the learning curve as gentle as possible.

-## Writing the desktop app
+### Writing my first C project

 Despite my fears, I found C incredibly fun.
 Very quickly it 'clicked' for me.
 You start from very simple primitives - structs, chars, functions - and build them up into layers of abstraction to eventually find yourself in an entire working system.

 Learning C made me rethink a lot of my values as a programmer, coming from a more functional background.
 I was surprised at how productive such a "basic" language could be.
+Some time I might write about that.

 (Picture)